Cal-CS-61A-Staff/scheme_editor/editor/scheme_documentation.md

 Sets the pen color to `c`, which is a Scheme string such as "red" or "#ffc0c0".

-The web interpreter also allows `c` to be a symbol.
-Available named colors may vary depending on the interpreter.

 <a class='builtin-header' id='end_fill'>**`end_fill`**</a>

 ```scheme